Burginvest Research · Crude Oil Analysis · February 2024

 February 2024's WTI crude market moved within a structure where distinct catalysts capped both the upside and the downside.
 Supporting the downside was the escalation of Gaza airstrikes: intermittent dip-buying entered whenever Middle East geopolitical risk elevated, functioning as a floor in the low-$70s.
 Suppressing the upside was rising PCE core inflation expectations: persistent inflation pushed back FRB rate-cut hopes, bringing the 'higher-for-longer' recognition that weighed on the topside.

 These two forces are fundamentally different in nature.
 The Gaza airstrikes are a real-economy variable ('supply risk/geopolitics'); PCE inflation is a financial market variable ('monetary policy/macro').
-When forces from different sources push in opposite directions, the market loses directional conviction.
+Forces from different sources pushed in opposite directions, and the market lost directional conviction.

 Assessment